JorelAli/CommandAPI/docssrc/src/intro.md

 Here's the list of changes to the documentation between each update.
 You can view the current documentation version at the top of this page.

+### Documentation changes 4.1 \\(\rightarrow\\) 4.2:

+- Adds a warning about using redirected commands for suggestions that depend on previous arguments in [7.1.
+Argument suggestions](./argumentsuggestions.md#suggestions-depending-on-previous-arguments)
+- Adds a new section [6.3.
+Native commandsenders](./native.md)
+- Update documentation for [6.1.
+Normal command executors](normalexecutors.md#restricting-who-can-run-your-command) to include the `.executesNative()` method for native command senders

 ### Documentation changes 4.0 \\(\rightarrow\\) 4.1:

 - Adds a new section [7.3.
 Argument suggestions with tooltips](./tooltips.md)